modeset/modeset.com/app/posts/2014-03-13-102001-views-over-components.md

 This approach gives us a clean way to render components and make assertions about their behavior.
 We lose this ability when refactoring components to views.
 After the conversion, we had two options: use [Ember's integration testing framework](http://emberjs.com/guides/testing/integration/), or use a tool like [Capybara](https://github.com/jnicklas/capybara) since we're running on a Rails stack.

 With Ember's integration testing framework, you're forced to render the entire Ember stack.
 In order to test the component, you'd need to visit a URL that contains the component.
 Ember will route the "request" through the router, fetch models, setup controllers, render views and finally render the component.
 While this isn't a poor approach to testing components, it's clunky.
-Moreover, there are better tools for this style of testing.
-We chose Capybara.
+Moreover, there are better tools for this style of testing; we chose Capybara.

 ## Actions and Dependency Injection